 Amazon Echo Wall Clock is an oddity in the Echo range in that it does NOT have Alexa built in.
-Instead, you link and sync it to whatever Echo devices you already own, specifically: Amazon Echo, Echo Plus, Echo Dot, Echo Spot, Echo Show 5, Echo Show, or Echo Input.
+Instead, you link and sync it to whatever Echo devices you already own, specifically: Amazon Echo (opens in new tab), Echo Plus (opens in new tab), Echo Dot (opens in new tab), Echo Spot (opens in new tab), Echo Show 5 (opens in new tab), Echo Show (opens in new tab), or Echo Input (opens in new tab).
 Said Echo must be 'within 9 metres' of the Echo Wall Clock.

 It then provides a visual representation of your timers.
 Oh, and it tells the time.
 I think you have to think of this as a clock which, for £30, is quite attractive, and then the added timer functionality is just gravy.

 The Wall Clock, described as 'easy-to-read' by Amazon, uses 60 LEDs to visually display all the multiple timers and alarms you have set for cooking, online time for your kids, and… other things.
 Amazon even suggests using it for HIIT interval workouts.
 Sure, shouting 'Alexa set a timer for 30 seconds and 60 seconds' every minute whilst pushing your heart to its limits seems like the stupidest idea ever to me, but maybe you'll love that.

 Remember: none of this is actually done via the clock.
 The processing is provided by your Echo; the Wall Clock just adds a visual element.
 But then it is only £29.99. (opens in new tab)